3 Must-visit Medici palaces in Florence

 The Pitti Palace is home to the following museums and collections:

 • Palatine Gallery with the Medici’s collections of countless masterpieces.
-The gallery consists of 11 salons – the first 5 painted with ceiling paintings glorifying the Medici.
+The gallery consists of 11 salons – the first 5 painted with ceiling paintings glorifying the famous family.
 Do not miss Botticelli’s and Lippi’s Madonna and Child in the Prometheus Room and Rubens’s Consequences of wars in the Mars Room.
 Other highlights are Raphael’s Madonna of the Chair in the Saturn Room and also The Veiled Lady.
 Also, find Titian’s Mary Magdalene and Caravaggio’s Sleeping Cupid.

 • Modern Art Gallery with a collection of Italian paintings from the 18th to early 20th century.
 The highlights are the paintings of the Macchiaioli (spot makers, a group of Tuscan artists who had a style very similar to the French Impressionists)